vmware/photon/docs/kubernetes.md

 photon-node         name=photon-node-label     Unknown
 ```

-Please note that in the above, it only creates a representation for the node
+Please note that in the above example, it only creates a representation for the node
 _photon-node_ internally.
 It does not provision the actual _photon-node_.
 Also, it
 is assumed that _photon-node_ (as specified in `name`) can be resolved and is
-reachable from Kubernetes master node.
-This guide will discuss how to provision
+reachable from the Kubernetes master node.
+How to provision
-a Kubernetes node (photon-node) below.
+a Kubernetes node (photon-node) is shown in a later section.

-**Configure the Kubernetes services on the node.**
+**Configure the Kubernetes services on the node**

 ***We need to configure the kubelet on the node.***

-* Edit /etc/kubernetes/kubelet to appear as such:
+* Edit /etc/kubernetes/kubelet to appear like this:

 ```sh
 ###